 Here's the silver content by coin type:

-The easy way to calculate junk silver value: every $1.00 in face value of 90% silver coins contains about 0.715 troy ounces of silver.
-So if silver is at $50 per ounce, $1.00 face value of junk silver is worth about $35.75 in melt value.
+The easy way to calculate junk silver value: every 1.
+00 dollars in face value of 90% silver coins contains about 0.

 Morgan dollars (1878 to 1921)